Lists vs Tables

-This doc is meant to help you decide whether or not your content should be formatted
+This page is meant to help you decide whether or not your content should be formatted

 as a list or table.
-To learn more about either one in more detail visit the List and Data Table pages.
+To learn more about tables, visit the Data Table component page.
+The List component is currently in development.

 Views